graemefox/mimi/README.md

 pandaseq
 ```

-If PANDAseq is correctly installed, you will see:
+If PANDAseq is correctly installed and in your $PATH, you will see:

 ```
 You must supply both forward and reverse reads.
 Too confused to continue.
 Try -h for help.
 ```

+If you have a PANDAseq executable which runs, but it is not in your $PATH, you can supply a path to the executable
+in the config.txt file instead.

 #### Test Biopython Installation
 Run the following from a terminal on your system: